Shelton Quarles: Executive career

 On August 1, 2007, the Tampa Bay Buccaneers hired Quarles as a pro scout in their personnel department.
 On January 20, 2011, the Buccaneers promoted Quarles to Coordinator of Pro Scouting.

 On July 16, 2013, the Buccaneers promoted Quarles to director of pro scouting.
 On May 29, 2014, the Buccaneers promoted Quarles to director of football operations.

 On May 18, 2025, Quarles was promoted once more, this time to the role of senior director of football operations.
+He received another promotion on June 11, 2026, assuming the role of vice president of football operations.

 Personal life

-Quarles is married to his wife, Damaris, and have three children together: a daughter, Gabriela Nicole, and sons, Shelton Eugene Jr. and Carlos Antonio.
-They reside in Tampa Bay, Florida.

-Quarles launched the IMPACT Foundation whose mission is to benefit at-risk children, youth, and their families by providing assistance, programs, and events designed to build self-esteem, provide unique life changing opportunities, and beneficiaries to set and achieve life goals.

 Upon retiring Quarles was appointed by Florida Governor Charlie Crist to the board of the Tampa Bay Area Regional Transportation Authority.
 He served in the position until 2009.